muhammadullahofficial/Muhammadullah/README.md

-I'm a software engineering student and content creator passionate about using technology to solve real-world problems.
+I'm a Software Engineer and content creator passionate about using technology to solve real-world problems.
 I create educational and informative content on YouTube, where I share my knowledge and experience in software engineering, web development, and more.
 I'm also a strong advocate for diversity and inclusion in the tech industry.

 Skills:

-• Programming languages: JavaScript.
+• Programming languages
 • Video editing and production
 • Technical writing and communication

 Experience:

-• Software Engineering Student
+• Software Engineer
 • Content Creator on YouTube

 Education: